manuelrujano/ManuelRujano_thesis/demultiplex_assignment.md

     --multiqc_config </path/to/multiqc_custom.yml> \
     --outdir results
 ```
-Alternatively, you could modify the default `multiqc_config.yml` directly in the Nextflow assets directory and run the pipeline without using the `--multiqc_config` parameter:
+Alternatively, you could modify the default `multiqc_config.yml` directly in the Nextflow assets directory and run the pipeline without using the `--multiqc_config` parameter.
+The original `multiqc_config.yml` file is located at:

 `/.nextflow/assets/nf-core/demultiplex/assets`